ShwethaReddymalli/data603-sp22/research-paper/final.md

 ### *1.4 History of Apache Spark*

 According to Databrick’s definition “Apache Spark is a lightning-fast unified analytics engine for big data and machine learning.
 It was originally developed at UC Berkeley in 2009.”
 Apache Spark is one of the largest open-source projects for data processing, it has a fast and in-memory data processing engine.
-Spark was initially started in 2009 in UC Berkley R&D lab which is now known as AMPLab.
+Spark was initially started in 2009 in UC Berkley R&D lab, known as AMPLab.
 This is considered a unified analytics engine for large-scale data processing.
 <br />
 <br />